Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/flutter-scrollable-horizontal-avatar-list.md

 ![Flutter circle avatar](https://cdn.hashnode.com/res/hashnode/image/upload/v1627277885420/DzX0ILdAC.png)

-The last thing I'll do here is extracting this to be its very own widget so we can easily re-use it.
+The last thing I'll do here is extract this to be its very own widget so we can easily re-use it.
-I use Visual Studio to extract this into its own widget resulting in the following code:
+I use Visual Studio to extract this into its widget resulting in the following code:

 ```dart
 class SampleAvatar extends StatelessWidget {